Volkswagen Polo hatchback - MPG, running costs & CO2

 Volkswagen Polo MPG & CO2

-The 94bhp 1.0-litre turbocharged TSI engine officially manages an even better figure at 53.3mpg, making it pleasingly affordable to run.
-Low CO2 emissions starting from 120g/km, meanwhile, mean company-car drivers will be in line for an affordable Benefit-in-Kind (BiK) tax rate.
+The 94bhp 1.0-litre turbocharged TSI engine officially manages an even better figure at 54.4mpg, making it pleasingly affordable to run.
+During our test of the base Life trim model, we managed 57.1mpg on a motorway run.
+In mixed driving, this engine was equally frugal, managing 48.8mpg using both A-roads and city streets.
+Low CO2 emissions starting from 118g/km, meanwhile, company-car drivers will be in line for a middling Benefit-in-Kind (BiK) tax rate.

-The 108bhp version of the 1.0-litre engine offers the same efficiency, with an extra gear in the gearbox.
-Picking a seven-speed DSG automatic gearbox with this engine results in economy falling slightly to 49.6mpg, and CO2 emissions figures ranging from 128g/km to 138g/km.
+The 108bhp version of the 1.0-litre engine offers the same efficiency, with an extra gear in the gearbox and is only available in the R-Line trim.
+A seven-speed DSG automatic gearbox is standard but means economy falls slightly to 50.6mpg.
+CO2 emissions start from 128g/km.

-Volkswagen previously offered a single 94bhp 1.6-litre diesel engine, and you’ll want to hunt out a used example if you want the best economy; this engine officially returns almost 60mpg.
+Volkswagen previously offered a single 94bhp 1.6-litre diesel engine in the pre-facelift version of the Polo, and you’ll want to hunt out a used example if you want the best economy; this engine officially returns almost 60mpg.

 Insurance

-The Volkswagen Polo with a 79bhp 1.0-litre engine qualifies for insurance group two, making it amongst the cheapest cars to insure.
+The Volkswagen Polo with a 79bhp 1.0-litre engine qualifies for the cheapest insurance group possible, making it amongst the cheapest cars to insure.
 This would be impressive even for a city car, but such low ratings for a supermini are rare and point towards the Polo’s impressive safety kit.
-The turbocharged 1.0-litre starts in group eight, while ratings for the diesels span from seven to eight and the Polo GTI sits in groups 26 to 28.
+The turbocharged 1.0-litre engine starts in group eight.

 Warranty